avastmick/consensus/chapters/00-prologue.md

 # Prologue
-THE FUTURE RARELY MEETS ONE's EXPECTATIONS.
+THE FUTURE RARELY MEETS ONES EXPECTATIONS.
 It is often a let-down, a pale version of the possibilities one had in mind.
 And so it was for me.

 My name is Charles Godwin, and when I was a young man, I thought the future would be a place of wonder and rich potential.
 Those times were exciting, with so much change in the air.
 But, when the future I wished for did arrive, I found I had no place in it.